icloud-ecnu/UUCMigration/podman/docs/source/markdown/podman.1.md

 Note: Setting this flag can cause certain commands to break when called on containers previously created by the other CGroup manager type.
 Note: CGroup manager is not supported in rootless mode when using CGroups Version V1.

+#### **--config**
+Location of config file.
+Mainly for docker compatibility, only the authentication parts of the config are supported.

 #### **--conmon**
 Path of the conmon binary (Default path is configured in `containers.conf`)